Light infantry: Modern history

+By the late 19th century, the concept of fighting in formation was on the wane due to advancements in weaponry and the distinctions between light and heavy infantry began to disappear.
+Essentially, all infantry became light infantry in operational practice.
+Some regiments retained the name and customs, but there was in effect little difference between them and other infantry regiments.
 On the eve of World War I, the British Army included seven light infantry regiments.
 These differed from other infantry only in maintaining such traditional distinctions as badges that included a bugle-horn, dark green home service helmets for full dress, and a fast-stepping parade ground march.